mohammadbutt/42_fillit/README.md

 .... $
 ```

-- [ ] 9.
-Move the pieces of a given file to our desired location which is to the top left.
-Use x, y coordinates to move the pieces.
-Use this link https://gfredericks.com/things/polyominoes to put pieces at random places to understand how the pieces can be moved and shifted.
-We can move the whole row if it is not a #.
-We can move the whole column if it is not a #.
+- [X] 9.
+Validate pieces through various stages.
+Phase 1, is 4th, 9th, 14, and 19th character a new line.
+Phase 2, count if there are 12 dots and 4 hashtags.
+Phase 3, if the current piece is a hastag then is +1, +5, -1, and -5 a hashtag, if it is then count ++.
+- [X] 10.
+Turn actual tetrominoes into x and y coordinates.
+- [X] 11.
+Shift x and y coordinates to the top left.
+Find x_min and y_min then subtract them from the actual coordinates to move them to the top left.
+- [X] 12.

 ---
 # How to read the code.